gongqianye241/revsh-rs/README.md

 ## Use of unsafe

 Unsafe is used to do terminal handling and handle window resizing events.
-If no need TTY use `--no-default-features` to disable TTY and any use of unsafe.
+If no need TTY use `--no-default-features` to disable TTY.

+Also because of how code structured, used static mut.

 ## Usage